Amazing Benefits Of Fasting You Should Know About

 How does fasting work?

-Our body uses glucose to produce energy.
-Now once the glucose reservoir diminishes, the body begins to burn fat to produce the required energy.
-This is considered metabolic switching.
-Fasting causes the body to search for alternative measures to produce energy and continue the daily functions.
+Fasting causes the body to search for alternative measures to produce energy and continue its daily functions.
 Fasting puts the body under mild stress and it changes how our cells adapt to cope.

-E. Benefits of intermittent fasting
+Benefits of intermittent fasting

-Intermittent fasting is an eating plan which switches between eating and fasting in a scheduled way.
-It can be described as time-restricted feeding.
+Intermittent fasting can be described as time-restricted feeding.
 It is a popular way to handle weight and prevent several ailments.
-It maintains blood sugar levels in the bloodstream and can cure chronic conditions under medical supervision.
+It maintains blood sugar levels in the bloodstream and can cure chronic conditions under medical supervision like irritable bowel syndrome, high blood pressure, or osteoarthritis.

-Some studies show intermittent fasting is extremely effective for losing weight.
 In the long run, losing weight helps in reducing the risk of diseases associated with unhealthy weight.
-Most people try fasting intermittently to lose weight or to treat chronic diseases like irritable bowel syndrome, high blood pressure, or osteoarthritis.
 Intermittent fasting is also the best preventative measure used against preventing chronic disease.

 Intermittent fasting is safe for people, however, one should always consult their medical advisor before including a fasting regime in their daily routine.
 If are under treatment for ailments like kidney stones, gastroesophageal reflux, diabetes, or other chronic ailments, consult a medical professional before committing to intermittent fasting.